Climate finance in Mexico: Domestic

 Every year, the Climate Change Fund convenes municipalities and civil society organizations, as in the 2019 edition focused on ecosystem connectivity and restoration of Protected Natural Areas.
 INECC also supports adaptation programs in city halls, promoting synergies between mitigation and adaptation and offering technical support in climate territorial planning.

 International

 The Green Climate Fund, in partnership with the Inter-American Development Bank (IDB), reached agreements in 2019 to channel resources to four projects in Latin America, including energy efficiency initiatives in small and medium-sized Mexican enterprises.
 The GEF allocated funds to Mexico in areas such as biodiversity and climate, prioritizing sustainable land use and marine conservation projects.
-In 2021, the “RÍOS” project was presented to the GCF by the Fondo Mexicano para la Conservación de la Naturaleza (FMCN) and received GCF funding and GEF complements via the CONECTA project, aiming to restore river corridors for adaptation in the Gulf and Northwest basins between 2021-2026.
+In 2021, the “RÍOS” project was presented to the GCF by the Fondo Mexicano para la Conservación de la Naturaleza (FMCN) and received GCF funding and GEF complements via the CONECTA project, aiming to restore river corridors for adaptation in the Gulf and Northwest basins between 2021 and 2026.